-When your fryer goes down you probably want to get it up and running again fast.
-Fortunately, commercial fryers are generally easy to fix, and parts are also pretty easy to come by.
-There are four fryer parts that most commonly cause a fryer to fail:
+When your fryer needs to be repaired you probably want to get it up and running again fast.
+Fortunately, commercial fryers are generally easy to repair, and parts are also pretty easy to come by.
+There are 4 fryer parts that most commonly cause a fryer to fail:

 BE SURE TO TURN OFF THE POWER AND/OR GAS FIRST!